- How to Find a Property

 If you are building near the boundary of your house renovation you should check whether or not this work is affected by the Party Wall Act.
 It is also wise to get your solicitor to check your title deeds or lease — there may be restrictions relating to development of the property.

-Do I Need an Architect For a House Renovation?
+Do I Need an Architect For My House Renovation?

 Once you have secured your renovation project and assessed its structural condition, the next task on your list will be to develop a design for your new home and any extensions you might have planned.
 Many people renovating a house find that producing a design for an existing house trickier than starting from scratch.